global-openstack/openstack_compute_instance_v2/modules/README.md

 - Supports static IPs or DHCP for additional NICs.
 - Automatically attaches the correct subnet/network per NIC.
 - Ports are created with deterministic names based on VM and network.
+- Supports applying a list of security groups to each additional NIC, automatically mapped across all VMs.

 ---